Here’s your chance to learn how to make — and get a taste of — the best summer fruit tart. Ever.

 Are you already dreading your New Year’s resolution to eat healthier?

 Learn how to keep to your promise without giving up flavor or satisfaction when I host a heart-healthy cooking demo with Chef Pamela Keith in partnership with the American Heart Association’s Silicon Valley Chapter, 2 p.m.
 Jan.
 14 at Macy’s Valley Fair in Santa Clara.

 Keith is a classically trained chef who was culinary director of Draeger’s and helped Williams-Sonoma develop its cooking classes.
 She is now the owner of Burlingame’s CuisineStyle by Pamela Keith, a culinary event company that offers catering, as well as cooking parties and team-building classes.
 She is also the owner of the inviting Taylor’s Bay Cafe in Burlingame, named for her daughter.

-Chef Ocean Orssten won’t have to travel far when he joins me for a cooking demo, 6 p.m.
-April 26 at Macy’s Valley Fair in Santa Clara.
+You’re in for a meaty time when Chef Jared Montarbo of Alexander’s Steakhouse joins me for a cooking demo, 1 p.m.
+Sept.
+18, at Macy’s Valley Fair in Santa Clara.